Bardia-AA/Blastar/README.md

 ## Overview

-**ستاره انفجار (Blastar)** is a web-based game inspired by Elon Musk's early game "Blastar."
+**(Blastar)** is a web-based game inspired by Elon Musk's early game "Blastar."
 This game is developed by **Bardia-AA** and offers a retro gaming experience with modern web technologies.
 The game is implemented in HTML, CSS, and JavaScript, and includes a set of features and enhancements.

 ## Features